poros/dumbpm/README.md

 - `Cost`: cost of the project
 - `Duration`: duration of the project expressed in unit of times
 - `Rigging`: arbitrary value used to rig the result; the highest the more likely the project to be prioritized
+- `Alternative`: comma separated list of projects that are incompatible with this one (e.g.; make lunch vs buy lunch)

 Any field which is not specified, will be filled with 0.

 There is a bit of slack on the headers of the columns (e.g.; Project, Projects, project, etc. are all alright).
+Notable mentions: rig and rigging both work; same for alts and alternatives; PQ can be used instead of cost if that's your thing.

 ## Usage